AI agents, applied

 5.5 What can go wrong

 The vulnerability surface of an agent is unusually broad — it spans the model, the tools it runs, the inputs it reads, and the vendor behind it.
-If classic computer security is about keeping intruders out of the house then agent security is more like managing a toddler who might let intruders into the house, or burn it down or open the door and run into traffic.
+If classic computer security is about keeping intruders out of the house then agent security is more like managing a toddler who might let intruders in, burn it down, or open the door and run into traffic.

 There are at least four kinds of failures that I have fretted about.
 Surely more exist in the wild.